Philosophy and Religion

 RELG 240.
 New Religious Movements in America.
 (3) An in-depth look at several homemade varieties of religion.
 The course will study the historical context in which new religious activity occurred as well as the ideas, experiences, and significant individuals unique to each religious movement.
 Topics may include Mormonism, Christian Science, Pentecostalism, Christian Identity Movement (white supremacists), and Scientology.

 RELG 308.
 God, Persons, and the World.
-(3) The Christian faith is explored both systematically in terms of its major components as a belief system and topically in terms of representative contemporary thinkers who attempt to explore the relationship between the claims of faith and the particular era in which we are living.
-Prerequisite: Religion 203 or permission of the instructor.
+(3) The Christian faith is explored both systematically in terms of its major components as a belief system, and topically in terms of representative contemporary thinkers who attempt to explore the relationship between the claims of faith and the particular era in which we are living.
+Prerequisite: RELG 203 or permission of the instructor.

 RELG 343.
 Women and Religion.
 (3) A study of various expressions of Christianity by and about women.
 The course will explore the relationship between women, the church, and culture throughout the Western tradition, as well as contemporary religious issues in light of feminist arguments.